 For a safer release, place a towel over the valve to avoid spraying your kitchen!

-Which pasta to use?
+Which pasta to use for Instant Pot pasta?

 As a rule of thumb, shorter varieties like penne, farfalle, rotini or shells are better compared to longer ones like spaghetti or linguine — they are harder to submerge and also tend to clump together.